severian5it/ResidenceGiulioCesare/README.md

 and a card with the address.
 ### Attractions
 A dedicated section for close attractions has been designed, containing 4 responsive *cards*.
-Clicking on each of them, a Modal gallery is openend, with possibilites to know more about each point of interest.
+Clicking on each of them, a Modal gallery is openened, with possibilites to know more about each point of interest.
 ### Room Carousel
 A carousel sliding through three images of the residence has been framed in a dedicate section.
 Naviagation is possible via indicators or via control.